 But why would gameful goal-setting be more effective versus any other method in terms of helping us to enjoy the ride?
 One reason may be because of the inherent sense of fun and levity that’s involved in games.
-If you overly fixate on a desired outcome, you’re likely to create the kind of chronic stress and anxiety that can actually undermine your goal, not facilitate it.
+If you overly fixate on a desired outcome, you might self-create the kind of stress and anxiety that can actually undermine your goal, not facilitate it.
 But if you’re able to approach your goal with a sense of play, you are more likely to create the kinds of positive feelings that not only help bring about success but make the process more enjoyable as well.
 After all, in games we don’t play to hurry up and get to the end.
 We play to enjoy the game.

 I can personally attest to this.
 My present life circumstances are quite literally a life-or-death situation in a number of ways.
 Staying mindful of the gravity of this to a certain degree does help me stay focused and not get distracted.
 But I find that when I get too mired in an obsessive survival mindset, like victims of prolonged trauma I start exhibiting signs of deteriorating mental health.
 If, however, I can tap into a spirit of play and approach my challenges, no matter how tough, as a game, I find that not only am I able to be more patient with the process I can even enjoy it somewhat despite great physical pain, financial uncertainty and social isolation.
 Now, I may recover or I may not, but even in the event that I do not at least this spirit of play, to the degree I’m able to sustain it, will help me better enjoy the years of life I do get.
 And contrary to what some critics might say, this is not a trivialization of serious problems or a denial of reality.
 It is precisely because I take reality seriously and because I want to solve my problems that I am willing to use whatever works.
 Call it creative pragmatism.